Bernie Fliegel: Early life

-College
+College career

 Fliegel played basketball for the Beavers all four years he attended.
 His freshman year, however, was spent on the junior varsity squad, but when he became a sophomore Fliegel suited up for Nat Holman's varsity team.

 Midway through his sophomore season, Fliegel became a regular starter.
 Although he had played the center position in high school, Holman also used him as a guard and forward.
 The Beavers finished 10–4 in his first year on varsity, including a close four-point loss to the defending national champions, New York University.
 The following year, he accounted for approximately one-fifth of CCNY's total scoring (119 out of 596 points) en route to a 10–6 record.
 That season, Basketball Hall of Fame coach Clair Bee said that Fliegel was "...the best player in the city.
 He can do it all."